pass-culture/pass-culture-institutional/content_management_system/README.md

 # pass Culture Institutional content management system

+You can run Strapi locally, or simply use the instance of Strapi on our testing server (cf [setting environment variables for Next](../public_website/README.md#configure-environment-variables)).

 ## Install and configure Postgres

 There is a Docker file `docker-compose.yaml` at the root of the project that will create a container for the CMS and another container for Postgres.